 The Signs of Meth Relapse

 Relapse typically doesn’t happen overnight.
-Instead, it’s a gradual process that takes place as a person moves away from a recovery mindset.
+Instead, it’s a gradual process as a person moves away from a recovery mindset.

-Relapse as most people think of it is when a person actively starts using meth again, however, relapse frequently starts weeks and even months before a person returns to using meth.
+Relapse, as most people think, is when a person actively starts using meth again.
+Relapse frequently starts weeks and even months before a person returns to using meth.

-During this time, relapse typically takes part in three phases:
+During this time, meth relapse symptoms typically take part in three phases: